 Parent Governor Elections 2023

 All maintained schools, like TGMS, rely on a group of talented and supportive volunteers to constitute their Governing Board (GB).
-The school’s GB is responsible for providing confident and strategic leadership, and creating robust accountability, oversight and assurance for the school’s educational and financial performance.
+The school’s GB is responsible for providing confident and strategic leadership, and creating robust accountability, oversight and assurance for the school’s educational, safeguarding and financial performance.
 The board is passionate about education and committed to continuous school improvement to ensure the best possible outcomes for our pupils.

 Ultimately being a governor is a rewarding experience.
 Our school is a small organisation so the GB can support and effect change and see the positive impact of that very quickly.
 Working with the staff group and pupils is energising, enlightening and fun.
+We have collaborated with the school leadership team, wider staff group and pupils to develop the vision for TGMS in the 2020's, the ethos and values which frame how we operate as an educational establishment.

 There is considerable scope to utilise, develop or refresh skills in a governance role.
 These could include; leadership, human resources, performance management, finance, communication, teamworking, project management, strategic analysis and planning.

 The full governing body (FGB) meets at least once a term.
 An appointed clerk takes minutes which are held in the school.
 At these meetings, the team will review, debate and approve the strategic issues outlined in the headteacher’s report, the School Development Plan, committee minutes and policies.
-The team will also review reports from visiting governors, feedback surveys (pupil, parent, staff and governor) and specific items such as training, SEN provision and Pupil Premium effectiveness.
+The team will also review reports from visiting governors, feedback surveys (pupil, parent, staff and governor) and specific items such as Safeguarding, SEN provision and Pupil Premium effectiveness.

 TGMS governors use three main committees to deliver the school vision and objectives and to ensure all statutory business, such as budgets and policies, can be appropriately discussed.
 Each meets once a term: